babylon-runtime/babylon-runtime.github.io/_pages/api/patch.md

 ## Rules

+- keywords are case-sensitive
-- string values have to be quoted, not boolean & vector not
+- string values have to be quoted but not boolean & vector.

 ```javascript
 "ambientColor": "#2c789b",